NCAR/ccpp-framework/doc/migration.md

   is a codegen error.
 A scheme that only READS a constituent or a `tendency_of_<X>` need not re-flag it — see §6.5.
 - **`_register` is called exactly once per scheme** (2026-06-08).
-  capgen-ng packs each constituent scheme's returned `ccpp_constituent_properties_t(:)` array into the per-suite buffer in a single append pass, so a register routine may safely allocate persistent module state.
+  capgen packs each constituent scheme's returned `ccpp_constituent_properties_t(:)` array into the per-suite buffer in a single append pass, so a register routine may safely allocate persistent module state.
 (An earlier two-pass count+copy called register twice and